-The Household Cavalry now has an Armoured Cavalry Regiment at Bulford on Salisbury Plain (the Household Cavalry Regiment) and a Ceremonial Regiment at Knightsbridge Barracks in London (the Household Cavalry Mounted Regiment).
+The Household Cavalry has an operational war-fighting Armoured Regiment at Bulford on Salisbury Plain (the Household Cavalry Regiment) and a ceremonial Regiment at Knightsbridge Barracks in London (the Household Cavalry Mounted Regiment).

 Each Regiment has sabre squadrons manned by Life Guards and Blues and Royals, and joint Headquarters Squadrons.

-All Household Cavalrymen alternate their service between the Armoured and Mounted Regiments.
+All Household Cavalrymen alternate their service between HCR and HCMR.